CATARACT SURGERY AT NEWSOM EYE

 The changing shape of the lens and changing color of the eye results in difficulty judging distances and focusing on near or intermediate objects.
 Bifocals or reading glasses are used to offset the limited focusing ability of your lens.
 Many patients do not notice this gradual loss of vision over the years.
-Symptoms frequently noted in patients with cataracts are a painless blurring of vision, glare or light sensitivity, poor night vision, needing brighter light to read, fading or yellowing of colors, and frequent changes in prescription with little improvement.
+Cataract symptoms frequently noted in patients are a painless blurring of vision, glare or light sensitivity, poor night vision, needing brighter light to read, fading or yellowing of colors, and frequent changes in prescription with little improvement.

 Am I Too Young for Cataracts?

 With cataracts, the vision deteriorates gradually over a period of years as the lens hardens.
 Hardening of the lens may occur in your forties, but cataracts usually do not appear until you are in your sixties or even later.
 While the average age for cataract surgery is 65 to 75 years of age, cataracts can occur in ages from 30 to 64 as well.
-Naturally, the older a patient gets, the more prevalent the cataracts become.
+Naturally, the older a patient gets, the more prevalent cataracts become.
 The presence of a cataract may not be significant in itself, but any loss of vision definitely is significant at any age.

 Is There a Cure for Cataracts?

-The Newsom Eye team, led by world-renowned cataract surgeon, T. Hunter Newsom, MD, will remove the natural lens and replace it with a new, clear replacement lens called an intraocular lens or IOL.
-In the past, surgeons would remove the lens and prescribe glasses to focus the eye.
-Today, Dr. Newsom is able to insert an IOL inside the eye where the old lens or cataract was located.
-The new IOL will actually replace the need for glasses for focusing at distance, intermediate, and near vision.
+The Newsom Eye Cataract team will remove the natural lens and replace it with a new, clear replacement lens called an intraocular lens or IOL.
+Historically, cataract surgeons would remove the lens and prescribe glasses to focus the eye.
+Today, our Newsom Eye team is able to insert an IOL inside the eye where the old lens or cataract was located.
+The new IOL will help reduce the need for glasses for focusing at distance, intermediate, and near vision.